 - 3.1 Ultimate responsibility for ensuring that the Association conforms to the principles outlined in this Policy and strives to achieve the targets set, lies with the Board.
 The Board will monitor the effectiveness of this Policy by way of an annual report; will receive a 6-monthly report on the delivery of the Action Plan targets and will review the Action Plan on an annual basis for the year ahead.
-A copy Equality & Human Right's Action Plan is attached to this Policy as Appendix 1. - 3.2 Responsibility for ensuring that the Board is kept informed of progress in achieving the targets within the Action Plan lies with the Chief Executive, supported by the Association's Leadership Team. - 3.3 The Leadership Team are responsible for communicating our organisational values and the Equality and Human Rights Policy to new employees as part of the induction process and ensuring the successful implementation of the Policy. - 3.4 Each member of our staff has a personal responsibility for the implementation of this Policy and for ensuring they treat others with respect and dignity in both employment and service delivery.
+The Audit & Risk Committee receives a quarterly progress report on the Action Plan.
+A copy Equality & Human Right's Action Plan template is attached to this Policy as Appendix 1.
+A copy of the approved Action Plan is available upon request from the Association. - 3.2 Responsibility for ensuring that the Board is kept informed of progress in achieving the targets within the Action Plan lies with the Chief Executive, supported by the Association's Leadership Team. - 3.3 The Leadership Team are responsible for communicating our organisational values and the Equality and Human Rights Policy to new employees as part of the induction process and ensuring the successful implementation of the Policy. - 3.4 Each member of our staff has a personal responsibility for the implementation of this Policy and for ensuring they treat others with respect and dignity in both employment and service delivery. - 3.5 All employees have a responsibility to be alert to, and challenge behaviours and practices which result in unfair discrimination when they occur.
+Where a member of staff believes such behaviour is occurring they must draw the matter to the attention of their Manager to ensure the matter is dealt with immediately.

-- 3.5 All employees have a responsibility to be alert to, and challenge behaviours and practices which result in unfair discrimination when they occur.
-Where a member of staff believes such behaviour is occurring they must draw the matter to the attention of their Team Leader to ensure the matter is dealt with immediately. - 3.6 If a member of staff believes that unfair discrimination is remaining unchallenged within the Association, they should refer to the Association's Whistleblowing Policy.
+3.6 If a member of staff believes that unfair discrimination is remaining unchallenged within the Association, they should refer to the Association's Whistleblowing Policy.